ZigZagExchange/market-maker/README.md

     "minSize": 0.0003,
     "minSpread": 0.0005,
     "active": true,
-    "increaseSizeAfterFill": [0.05, 300]        <- This would increase the maxSize by 0.05 ETH (base token) per fill for 300 sec each.
+    "changeSizeAfterFill": [0.05, 300]        <- This would increase the maxSize by 0.05 ETH (base token) per fill for 300 sec each.
 }
 ```